clairefinley/clairefinley.github.io/content/_index.md

       title: 'Research Interests'
       subtitle: ''
       text: |-
         My research focuses on the accretion and circumplanetary disk properties of wide orbit giant planets from an observational perspective.
 As an undergraduate I conducted research through an OSTEM internship at NASA GSFC, studying the chemical composition of comets, and through an REU at NRAO/GBO researching star formation in bright-rimmed clouds.
-Please feel free to reach out to me via email if you have questions about my work or would like to discussion a potential collaboration.
     design:
       columns: '1'
   - block: collection
     id: papers
     content:
-      title: Featured Publications
+      title: Featured Publications-- this site is in progress, please check back later
       filters:
         folders:
           - publication